 - 1. The file ncaa2013.csv contains data on over 5000 basketball games.
 The first line is a header.
 After the header, each line represents a game and has the winning team followed by the losing team (there are no ties in basketball). - Load this file and use it to create the adjacency matrix A, where $A{ij} = 1$ if team j beat team i.
-Make sure to ignore the header line.
-You will need some way of mapping from team names to the integers and vice versa. - 2.
+You will need some convenient way of mapping from team names to the integers and vice versa. - 2.
 Use the iterative method from Problem 3 with d=0.7 to find the steady state.
 The steady-state solution is your vector of ranks. - 3.
+This data is from before the 2013 playoffs.
+Look up online who made it to the Final Four that year.
+According to your ranking, which of these four teams pulled the biggest upset? - 4.
 Return the ranks sorted from largest to smallest, and the corresponding list of teams sorted from "best" to "worst".